Nacho (footballer, born 1967)

-José Ignacio Fernández Palacios (born 3 February 1967), known as Nacho, is a Spanish retired footballer who played as a left-back.
+José Ignacio Fernández Palacios (born 3 February 1967), known as Nacho, is a Spanish former professional footballer who played as a left-back.

-His entire professional career was associated to Celta and Compostela.
+His entire career was associated to Celta and Compostela.
 He appeared in 198 La Liga matches over eight seasons, scoring four goals.

 Club career

 Born in Foz, Province of Lugo, Nacho spent his entire career in his native Galicia.
 He signed in 1986 with RC Celta de Vigo from amateurs Gran Peña FC, making his first-team debut in the Segunda División and contributing 20 games (15 starts) as the club promoted to La Liga.

 Nacho played his first match in the top flight on 6 September 1987, featuring ten minutes in a 3–3 home draw against Valencia CF and finishing the season with 18 appearances in an eventual seventh-place finish.
 He continued to be regularly used the following years, being relegated in 1990 but winning promotion in 1992, even though he was only a fringe player in the latter campaign.

 In the summer of 1992, Nacho joined SD Compostela of the second tier, playing 20 games in his second year in a first-ever promotion to the top division.
 From 1995 to 1998 he made an average of 35 league appearances, with the team being relegated at the end of 1997–98.

 Nacho spent three more seasons with Compostela, totalling only 23 matches and suffering relegation in 2001, although he made no appearances in his last year.
 He retired in June 2001, at the age of 34.